bhavy2202/BreachShield/README.md

-# Password Breach Checker
+# BreachShield

-Pwned Credentials is a web application that enables users to conduct secure searches across various data breaches, helping them ascertain whether their password has ever been compromised.
+BreachShield is a web application that enables users to conduct secure searches across various data breaches, helping them ascertain whether their password has ever been compromised.
 Additionally, it offers essential recommendations to strengthen passwords and presents a comprehensive roster of breached websites, complete with breach dates, the number of compromised accounts, and the breached data.